avaframe/AvaFrame/docs/develop.rst

 Build the documentation
 ------------------------

 If you want to work on the documentation you need to install *Sphinx*.
-If you have followed the conda installation using ``avaframe_env_spec.txt``, you can omit the following steps.
-If not, you can install Sphinx, the *ReadTheDocs* theme, and the *sphinxcontrib-bibtex*, which we use to include references, by running::
+You can install Sphinx, the *ReadTheDocs* theme, and the *sphinxcontrib-bibtex*, which we use to include references, by running::

   pip install sphinx